PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-17 08:08:21
+Last updated: 2024-04-17 08:09:00
-Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby
+Random Quote: People come into our lives exactly when they should. - Nina Locke